worldbank/GEEST/docs/about.md

 </p>

 <p style="text-align: justify;">
-By incorporating 15 spatial factors across three dimensions—Contextual, Accessibility, and Place Characterization—GEEST offers a comprehensive analysis of how the environment impacts women's job prospects, indicating whether it is highly enabling or not enabling at all.
+By incorporating <strong>15 spatial factors</strong> across <strong>three dimensions - Contextual, Accessibility, and Place Characterization</strong> - GEEST offers a comprehensive analysis of how the environment impacts women's job prospects, indicating whether it is highly enabling or not enabling at all.
 </p>

 #### GEEST serves to: